SeXde/AIVA_2024_CellVision_ImageAnalyzer/README.md

 We recommend the Docker version as it also includes the trained model.

 ### Using Docker
-Using Docker is the easiest and most straightforward approach to executing the API.
+Using Docker is the easiest and most straightforward approach to execute the API.
-> To run the commands you need to have Docker and DockerHub installed and running!
+> To run the Docker commands you need to have Docker and DockerHub installed and running!

 Just download the Docker image from DockerHub using:
 ```bash